pingcap/docs-tidb-operator/en/get-started.md

 </details>

 After connecting to the cluster, you can execute the following commands to verify some of the functionality available in TiDB.
-(Some of these require TiDB 4.0; if you've deployed an earlier version, upgrade by consulting the [Upgrade the TiDB cluster](#upgrade-a-tidb-cluster) section).
+Note that some commands require TiDB 4.0 or higher versions.
+If you've deployed an earlier version, upgrade by consulting the [Upgrade the TiDB cluster](#step-5-upgrade-a-tidb-cluster) section.

 <details>
 <summary><font color=Blue>Create a `hello_world` table</font></summary>